eigenlucy/eigenlucy.github.io/_pages/moments.md

 ## October 14th, 2025.
 Maldonado, Uruguay.
 <ul>Walking along an old bridge over the water.
 What does it mean "to see with all the eyes that one can hold"?
 Openness to the possibility of a subject which can hold it all at once.</ul>

-## Golden Hour, December 28th, 2025.
+## Golden hour, December 28th, 2025.
 Basilica de Guadalupe, CDMX.
 <ul>Angels overlook the city from the site atop Tepeyac revealed to Juan Diego.
 It strikes me just how much weight this city is holding.
 Artaud in Paris, Benjamin in Mexico.
 Many heads of Queztzcoatl encircle the foundation.
 Love and holy terror.
 Mexican syncretism gives me so much hope.
 How many people are you?
 "Nothing human is alien to me"</ul>